Joe Hyams: Career

 After leaving the Herald Tribune, Hyams covered Hollywood for the Saturday Evening Post, Ladies' Home Journal, Redbook and other publications.

 He was the author (or co-author) of more than two-dozen books, most of which were biographies of the celebrities he covered, including Bogie in 1966, Bogart & Bacall: A Love Story in 1975 and James Dean: Little Boy Lost in 1992.
 He co-authored celebrity autobiographies, with Chuck Norris on The Secret of Inner Strength: My Story and worked on Michael Reagan: On the Outside Looking In, with the adopted son of the former President.
 His own autobiography, Mislaid in Hollywood, was written in 1973.
 He also wrote novels set in Hollywood, such as The Pool and Murder at the Academy Awards.

 His 1979 book Zen in the Martial Arts was built on his many years of studying martial arts with such figures as Bong-soo Han, Bruce Lee, and Ed Parker.
 He first became involved in the martial arts during his wartime service in the US Army, when he was regularly beaten up for being Jewish.
 After the war he became a student of kenpo karate and studied Jeet Kune Do with Bruce Lee, as well as becoming proficient in eight other martial arts disciplines.
 Melissa Hyams said the slim book "isn't really about martial arts.
 It's about life and philosophy, and how to turn a negative into a positive, how to defuse a situation by the way you handle it.
 That's what he'll most be remembered for."

 With penologist Tom Murton, he wrote Accomplices to the Crime: The Arkansas Prison Scandal, a 1969 nonfiction account that was the basis for the 1980 film Brubaker starring Robert Redford with supporting roles played by Yaphet Kotto and Morgan Freeman.

 In 1991 he wrote the non-fiction work Flight of the Avenger: George Bush at War.

 Personal life

+Hyams was Jewish and studied Hebrew while attending New York University.

+His first marriage was brief and to a nurse he met while serving in World War II.
+His second marriage was to a model named Ellie.

 His third marriage was to 24-year-old actress Elke Sommer in November 1964 in a civil ceremony in Las Vegas.
+Hyams filed for divorce from Sommer in December 1981.
+In his December 1981 divorce filing, Hyams claimed that the time he was married to Sommer "were the best 17 years of my life," but that Sommer needed "her independence" in order to be "happy."

 Hyams had been a longtime resident of Los Angeles and moved to Penrose, Colorado, three years before his death.
 He died at age 85 on November 8, 2008, from coronary artery disease at a hospital in Denver, leaving his fourth wife Melissa, two sons, and two daughters.